WasabiFan/tidl-yolov5-custom-model-demo/README.md

 inference latency (time taken to run inference) is notably better in C++, but both are reasonably fast.

+**Tested TIDL version: 08_02_00_01**

+**Tested BeagleBone AI-64 image: `bbai64-debian-11.6-xfce-edgeai-arm64-2023-02-05-10gb.img.xz`**

+The version of the EdgeAI runtime installed on your device must match the version of the TIDl tools used to compile the model on your PC.

 ## Overview

 This repo includes:
+- Training scripts
   - A Jupyter Notebook with necessary steps to train a YOLOv5 model (including TI's customizations) and export it in TIDL-compatible format.
 It can be adapted for any environment but I have tested it on Google Colab.
+- Compilation scripts
   - `compile_model.py`, a sample utility script which runs TI's compilation and quantization tools on a trained model.
+  - `docker/Dockerfile`, a Docker container image that you can use to run `compile_model.py` with minimal hassle.
+- Inference demos
   - `run_inference_images.py`, a Python sample app to run inference on input images, time execution, and render the results.
   - `run_inference_video.py`, same as above but on whole video files.
   - `cpp/run_inference_images/`, a reimplementation of the eponymous Python script, in C++.

 ## Prerequisites